AndrewEllis93/Print-Tuning-Guide/articles/first_layer_squish.md

 - This can be done via g-codes/macros, LCD, or via web.
 I find it easiest to sit in front of the printer and fine-tune with the LCD.
 ### Examples
 In these examples, the third square is closest.\
-There are print examples in the next section.
+There are real-life print examples in the next section.

-Note: When I refer to "gaps", I mean where you can see BETWEEN/THROUGH the extrusion lines.
-If you can see any light (excluding pinholes at the perimeter), or the next layer, then you need more squish.
+Note: When I refer to "gaps", I mean where you can see between/through the extrusion lines.

+If you can see any light (excluding pinholes at the perimeter), or the next layer on real prints, then you need more squish.
 - #### Smooth Build Surface
     - **Top Surface**
         - You don't want too many ridges/hairs on top.
-            - It's normal to have a *little* bit of this near the corners, or in small  footprint areas.
+            - It's normal to have a *little* bit of this near the corners, or in small print areas.
         - You shouldn't see any gaps* between the lines.
             - It's fine to have some very small pinholes where the infill meets the     perimeters.
         - ![](/images/FirstLayer-Squares-2.png)
         - ![](/images/FirstLayer-Squares-2-Annotated.png)
     - **Bottom Surface**
         - You should not have any gaps between the lines.
-        - You should still be able to clearly see the lines.
+        - You should still be able to clearly see the lines at the center.
 They should not be fading or invisible.
+            - It's normal for the lines to fade a bit near the edges/corners.
         - ![](/images/FirstLayer-Squares-1-Annotated.png)
 - #### Textured Build Surface
     - **Top Surface**